pkivolowitz/nh/README.md

 I guess this is going to be a retirement project for me as I am not in my fifties any more :(.

+## November 2022 - 2

+Didn't feel well the other day so I rewrote the entire codebase again anyway.
+Produces even nicer maps in much less code (that is more maintainable).

 [Development_Notes](./devnotes/development_notes.md)